sergeigribanov/Envelop/README.md

 # FTest and functions for Envelop

-Use this code to get Expected Limits: https://github.com/ivovtin/bbggLimits2018/tree/run2_analysis package <br />
+Use this link to get Expected Limits package: https://github.com/ivovtin/bbggLimits2018/tree/run2_analysis  <br />

 ## Getting the code
 Clone it locally:<br />